makersmecca/Ayudh/README.md

 # Hi, :wave: I'm Ayudh
-Frontend Developer exploring the world of Javascript and React, and having fun building cool web projects.
-I am always looking forward to trying out new things!
+Frontend Developer exploring the world of Javascript and React, and having fun building cool web projects.</br>
+Thriving virtually since the real world is too, real.